VEuPathDB/StaticContent/content/ClinEpiDB/data_access_use_policy.md

 * To adhere to the principles presented in the access system description below
 * To use the datasets solely for research and statistical analysis and not for investigating specific research participants
 * To guard the confidentiality of research participants by making no attempt to identify individual participants
-* To inform ClinEpiDB immediately in the case of inadvertently identifying a participant and making no  further use of that knowledge
+* To inform ClinEpiDB immediately in the case of inadvertently identifying a participant and make no further use of that knowledge
 * Not to redistribute data without the approval of ClinEpiDB and in some cases the data providers
 * To contact data providers if considering publishing on the dataset
 * To acknowledge in all oral or written presentations, disclosures, or publications the contributing investigator(s) who conducted the original study, the funding organization(s) that supported the work, the specific study(ies) and applicable study identifier(s), and ClinEpiDB as the mechanism through which the investigator accessed the data